nanotee/nvim-lua-guide/README.md

 - [Fennel](https://fennel-lang.org/)

 A lisp that compiles to Lua.
-You can write configuration and plugins for Neovim in Fennel with the [Olical/aniseed](https://github.com/Olical/aniseed) plugin.
+You can write configuration and plugins for Neovim in Fennel with the [Olical/aniseed](https://github.com/Olical/aniseed) or the [Hotpot](https://github.com/rktjmp/hotpot.nvim) plugin.
 Additionally, the [Olical/conjure](https://github.com/Olical/conjure) plugin provides an interactive development environment that supports Fennel (among other languages).

 Other interesting projects:
 - [TypeScriptToLua/TypeScriptToLua](https://github.com/TypeScriptToLua/TypeScriptToLua)